limongoo/portfolio/README.md

 #### 10/23
 - Tab menu works now for mobile and desktop view.
 Still working on closing menu on click for mobile/tablet view.
 - Minor css adjustment to make tab menu to work
-- Menu auto closes now when menu is clicke on mobile view
+- Menu auto closes now when menu is clicked on mobile view